-Regulars and locals consider The Boardwalk at Okaloosa Island a must if vacationing here.
+Regulars and locals consider The Boardwalk at Okaloosa Island a must.
 For years, the boardwalk has served as a gathering spot with restaurants, shopping and beach-loving events.

 The boardwalk houses six restaurants serving seafood, burgers, tacos and sweet treats.
 Even better, most sit on the beach, providing endless waterfront views.
 Don’t miss The Crab Trap, Lobster Tail and Al’s Beach Club.
-Those who want souvenirs will find several local shops selling fashion, trends and gifts.
-In the summer, stay after dark to see a fireworks show.
+Those who want souvenirs will find local shops selling fashion, trends and gifts.
+In the summer, stay after dark to see fireworks shows.

 Okaloosa Island Fishing Pier